Product >

 How does Namma calculate principal and interest component in every payment?

-Now every payment that is paid back with standard amortization, a part of it goes to principal and a part of it goes to interest.
-An interest is deducted every month that is based on the outstanding balance at that time.
-The rest is applied towards principal.
-Since outstanding balance is higher at the beginning and gets paid down over time, the interest portion of the payment is higher in the beginning since it is derived by multiplying the interest for that period by the outstanding balance.
+- The interest portion = (outstanding balance) × (monthly interest rate).
+Note: Since outstanding balance is higher at the beginning and gets paid down over time, the interest portion of the payment is higher in the beginning since it is derived by multiplying the interest for that period by the outstanding balance.

-With Namma, if you end up making a payment that is higher than your monthly payment amount, that extra amount goes towards your principal thus reducing your outstanding loan balance for the month.
 If you end up making a payment lower than the monthly payment, first interest is taken from that payment and only the remainder is applied towards your principal.
 Your outstanding balance is reduced by the payment amount and the remaining balance is used to calculate interest for next month.

 🌟 Lets explain with an example